Delivering on NI’s Promise to Strengthen LabVIEW

 1. Modern Development Practices

 Most engineers don’t work alone, so effective collaborative development is essential.
 We received a lot of great input about how LabVIEW could improve; and starting this year, you should see step improvements to team development.
 Git integration of LabVIEW and TestStand are coming, as well as much improved diff and merge tools that provide more detailed and actionable descriptions of changes.
-After the 2024 Q3 release, you can take advantage of these latest development environment chances as well as things like zoom (introduced in 2023) without being forced to upgrade code to the latest version—this change will help developers in a shared-source settings or who must version lock but want to benefit from productivity enhancements.
+After the 2024 Q3 release, you can take advantage of these latest development environment changes as well as things like zoom (introduced in 2023) without being forced to upgrade code to the latest version—this change will help developers in a shared-source settings or who must version lock but want to benefit from productivity enhancements.

 2. Open Architectures